SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 - The [CommunicationGateway DxM](xref:DataMinerExtensionModules#communicationgateway) is installed on at least one of the DataMiner Agents in the cluster.

 > [!NOTE]
 > You can install the CommunicationGateway DxM with the Admin app.
-See [Managing the nodes of a DMS connected to dataminer.services](xref:Managing_cloud-connected_nodes).
+See [Deploying a DxM on a node](xref:Managing_cloud-connected_nodes#deploying-a-dxm-on-a-node).
+The DxM will be installed as a Windows service and will start automatically after installation.

 ## Usage